severalpens/btc/README.md

 The root directory (`/`) can be used to compile contracts and will eventually be used as a platform for integration testing using [Hardhat](https://hardhat.org/).

+## Wireframes
+Draft [wireframes](https://www.figma.com/file/57QEuRZprxs9rInc4j9C5M/BTC2022?node-id=0%3A1) have been created to demonstrate UIs from a functional perspective. ie I have no web design skills

+## Project Management

-### Objective 1 - Construct UI forms for each method (step) in the dataflow diagram.
+### Checkpoint 1 - Construct UI forms for each method (step) in the dataflow diagram.

 The main purpose of this repo is to take some of the console application code and use it to construct a complete React UI application.